-Tax at the top marginal rate is required to be withheld from a payment to a supplier unless an invoice is provided which quotes an Australian Business Number (ABN).
+Tax at the equivalent of the top marginal rate plus medicare is required to be withheld from a payment to a supplier unless an invoice is provided which quotes an Australian Business Number (ABN).

 From 1 July 2017 this rate reverts to 47% on cessation of the 2% Temporary Budget Repair Levy.